gokul-gokz/Friction_finger_gripper_RL/Friction_Finger_Gripper_DQN/Readme.md

 Note: The current action table in the repository can be used for differnet object sizes as well but the resulting policy might not be optimal.

+## Running the code
+1. Set the parameters in the params.yaml
+2. Run the main.py

 ## Things to do
-Remove the global variable and rewrite the code structure in a better way.
+1. Remove the global variable and rewrite the code structure in a better way.
+2. Rewrite parts of the code to make it readable
+3. Move the plotting functions in the main.py to a different file